 “Dr. Poe gave me advice on how I could approach individuals in my life that are dealing with these issues now,” said Morgan.
 “She also talked about her research, and invited me to her lab.”

-Morgan took her up on the invitation, and eventually began research in Dr. Poe’s lab.
-Although he graduated in June, he’s continuing with research, and for now, the lab is his second home.
+Morgan followed up on her invitation, and eventually began research in Dr. Poe’s lab.
+Although he recently graduated in June, he’s continuing with research.
+For now, he says, the lab is his second home.

 “Dr. Poe is always learning and meeting other experts to help advance research.
 Every day I learn something new in the lab,” he said.
 “I know that what I’m doing now will be part of a future solution to help the individuals I know that are suffering.
 I came to UCLA as a neuroscience student, so I could learn and help my friends and family that have PTSD.
 There’s no cure, and they seem forgotten.
 Working with Dr. Poe and the people in her lab, has allowed me to be part of finding a solution.”